girldevelopit/gdi-website/README.md

 ## Installation and usage

-This application uses Postgres, so you will need it installed on your machine.
-If on Linux, use your package manager.
+This application uses Postgres for it's database, so you will need it installed on your machine.
-On OS X, if you have Homebrew, run `brew install postgresql`.

 Next, install all required gems: